replicatedhq/help-center/content/docs/troubleshoot/troubleshoot.md

 Replicated Troubleshoot is a collection of utilities that can be used for preflight checks and remotely diagnosing a server.

 ## Kubernetes Apps
-Our [Kubernetes Troubleshoot](/docs/troubleshoot/kubernetes/getting-started/overview/) is designed to run [preflight checks](/docs/troubleshoot/kubernetes/preflight/overview/) and generate [support bundles](/docs/troubleshoot/kubernetes/support-bundle/overview/) to assist with envirrnment conformance testing and post-installation diagnostics.
+Our [Kubernetes Troubleshoot](/docs/troubleshoot/kubernetes/getting-started/overview/) is designed to run [preflight checks](/docs/troubleshoot/kubernetes/preflight/overview/) and generate [support bundles](/docs/troubleshoot/kubernetes/support-bundle/overview/) to assist with environment conformance testing and post-installation diagnostics.
 Choose this option if you plan to install a Kubernetes application into an existing cluster.

 ## Server Troubleshoot